ECoG | Overview Heading link

 ECoG | General Profile & Information Heading link

-The ECoG group seeks to understand better the uses of plants for medical conditions in different cultures and the diversity of plants used in medical practice in the past, today, and future.
-Thereby, the group studies the interconnections between people and plants and the value of traditional knowledge systems.
+The ECoG group seeks to better understand the uses of plants for healthcare and the diversity of plants used in medical practice in the past, today, and in the future.
+The group studies the interconnections between people and plants and the value of various knowledge systems across the globe.

 View some of the past and ongoing research conducted by members of the group.